beancount/docs/docs/13_tutorial_example.md

     bean-check example.beancount

-### It should return quietly, without outputting anything (bean-check only writes errors when there are some, otherwise on success it writes nothing).<a id="it-should-return-quietly-without-outputting-anything-bean-check-only-writes-errors-when-there-are-some-otherwise-on-success-it-writes-nothing."></a>
+It should return quietly, without outputting anything (bean-check only writes errors when there are some, otherwise on success it writes nothing).

 ### Generating Reports<a id="generating-reports"></a>